salarii/peek/README.txt

 Exclusive filters:
-If one issues the same filter but with tokens prefixed with @ the filter became exclusive, so "@a @ddd" will exclude the lines which contains those strings:
+If one issues the same filter but with tokens prefixed with @ the filter became exclusive, so "@a @ddd" will exclude the lines which contains those strings.

+example:
 provide your filters:
 @a @ddd